M66B/FairEmail/docs/FAQ-it-rIT.md

 Requested features should:

-* essere utili alla maggior parte delle persone
+* be useful to most people
-* non complicare l'uso di FairEmail
+* not complicate the usage of FairEmail
-* adattarsi alla filosofia di FairEmail (orientate alla privacy, con un occhio alla sicurezza)
+* fit within the philosophy of FairEmail (privacy oriented, security minded)
-* conformarsi agli standard comuni (IMAP, SMTP, etc.)
+* comply with common standards (IMAP, SMTP, etc)

 Features not fulfilling these requirements will likely be rejected.
 This is also to keep maintenance and support in the long term feasible.